PeopleForBikes/brokenspoke-analyzer/README.md

 # Brokenspoke-analyzer

+The Brokenspoke Analyzer is a tool allowing the user to run “Bicycle Network Analysis”

 ## Requirements

 - **docker**: [get started](https://www.docker.com/get-started/)
 - **osmosis**: [official page](https://osmcode.org/osmium-tool/)

 ### Build the Azavea docker image

+Azavea provides the code to build the Docker image that is used to run an analysis.
+There is no Image directly available at the time, thus it will necessary to build it manually.

 ```bash
 git clone git@github.com:azavea/pfb-network-connectivity.git